Women's rights in Saudi Arabia: Progress and change

 In the 2015 Global Gender Gap Report, Saudi Arabia progressed by four places due to an increase in the percentage of women in parliament (from 0% to 20%), based on the introduction of a new quota for women in parliament, and it had the biggest overall score improvement relative to any country in the Middle East in 2006.

 That same year, Saudi women were allowed to ride bicycles for the first time, although only around parks and other "recreational areas."
 Female cyclists must also be dressed in full Islamic body coverings and be accompanied by a male relative.
 Saudi Arabia also registered its first female trainee lawyer, Arwa al-Hujaili, who is also the first Saudi woman to attain an aircraft dispatcher license.

 A royal decree passed in May 2017 gave women access to government services such as education and healthcare without the need for a male guardian's consent.
 The order also stated that such access should only be allowed if it does not contradict Sharia law.

 In 2017, a decision was made that allowed women to process their government transactions without the need to obtain prior consent from their partners.

-On September 26, 2017, women were legally allowed to drive, but the law wasn't implemented until June 23, 2018.
+On 26 September 2017 women were legally allowed to drive, but the law was not implemented until 23 June 2018.

 In May 2018, activist Loujain Al-Hathloul was arrested by the Saudi authorities for driving and advocating for women's rights.
 She has been kept in solitary confinement, denied access to medical care, legal advice or visits from family members.
 Reportedly, she has also been subjected to various forms of torture, including whipping, beating, electrocution and sexual harassment.

 In January 2019, the Saudi justice ministry approved a new law that would prevent men from secretly divorcing their wives without informing them.
 With the new regulation, the woman would receive a text message from the court when the divorce was processed.
 "Women...will be notified of any changes to their marital status via text message.
-Women in the Kingdom will be able to view documents related to the termination of their marriage contracts through the ministry’s website," the justice ministry said.
+Women in the Kingdom will be able to view documents related to the termination of their marriage contracts through the ministry's website," the justice ministry said.
 Also in 2019, the number of female attorneys increased by 120 percent.

 A new law that was amended in 2019 allowed women aged 21 and above to apply for a passport and to travel without a guardian approval.
-The amendment also permitted women to "register a marriage, divorce, or child’s birth and to be issued official family documents.
+The amendment also permitted women to "register a marriage, divorce, or child's birth and to be issued official family documents.
 It also stipulates that a father or mother can be legal guardians of children."
 In November 2020, Saudi Arabia announced new penalties including fines and imprisonment for abusing women, either physically or psychologically.